PainterQubits/Alazar.jl/README.md

 functions.
 Please see the ATS-SDK Guide for detailed specification of these functions.
 It is up to the user to provide error handling.

-`alazaropen()` must be called once and only once after loading this package.
-Do not call it from Julia workers or undefined behavior may occur.
+`alazaropen()`, which loads the shared libraries, must be called once and only once after loading this package.
+When using multiple Julia worker processes, do not call it from workers or undefined behavior may occur.
 No manual cleanup is necessary upon exiting Julia.

 ## Types
 ### Type aliases